Table of Contents

 Origins of Ptah

 This makes Ptah an important deity in the Egyptian pantheon.
-He’s known by many epithets which outline his role in ancient Egyptian religion.
+He is known by many epithets which outline his role in ancient Egyptian religion.
 These include:

 Ptah was the husband of Sekhmet, the warrior and healing goddess.
-His son was Nefertem and Imhotep.
+Their son was the lotus god Nefertem, who in the Late Period is associated with Imhotep.
 Together with Sekhmet and Nefertem, Ptah was one of the triad of Memphis, and was highly revered.

 Characteristics of Ptah

-Ptah was predominantly represented as a naked, deformed, and bearded dwarf.
-In other portrayals he’s shown as a man with green skin and wrapped like a mummy.
+Ptah was predominantly represented in human form.
+The most common form to depict him was as a man with green skin, sometimes wearing a beard, and shrouded in a light linen dress.
 He was often depicted with three of the most powerful Egyptian symbols:

 - The Was scepter – a symbol of power and authority